Configuring VPN Remote Access for the first time on your Sophos XG Firewall? Check out this useful Community post!

 Sophos Endpoint Security and Control software has supported virtualization for a few years.
 Over this time, we've amassed the following practical information about how you can optimize our software to work with this technology.
 The advice is grouped into three main themes: deployment, provisioning dynamic machines and scheduled scans.

-For information on supported software and availability of technical support, see the following:
+For information on supported software and availability of technical support, see the System requirements page.

 A common challenge of protecting virtual machines is ensuring that they have current protection.
 Virtual machines tend to be created dynamically from template images, but the anti-virus software included in the Gold image is obsolete within a few months of its creation.
 So how can you ensure that the latest software is loaded into the new machine?
 Here are four ways that you can prepare virtual machines for deployment that will overcome this challenge.